chrplr/linux-tips/docs/linux_howto.rst

    ssh-copy-id  login@remotecomputer

-If you have let an empty passphrase, you can know use ssh or scp without entering your password.
-But so can do anyone who access your account on your local computer.
+If you have left the passphrase empty, you can know use ``ssh`` or ``scp`` without entering your password.
+But so can do anyone who has access to your account on the local computer.

 So you may prefer to use a passphrase.
 To avoid having to type it each time you log to the remote computer, copy the following lines in your